fathominfo/noceilings-data/README.md

 The list of indicators is available in several formats: [HTML](http://htmlpreview.github.com/?https://raw.githubusercontent.com/fathominfo/noceilings-data/master/indicators.html), [Markdown](https://github.com/fathominfo/noceilings-data/blob/master/indicators.md), [CSV](https://raw.githubusercontent.com/fathominfo/noceilings-data/master/indicators.csv), and [JSON](https://raw.githubusercontent.com/fathominfo/noceilings-data/master/indicators.json).

 The data is collected from many sources.
-They can be seen in the *source* column.
+They can be seen in the _source_ column.
 Data from noceilings.org that lists *WORLD Policy Analysis Center* as the source has additional restrictions on its use and therefore is not available as part of this repository.
 Visit [their site](http://worldpolicyforum.org/noceilings) for more information.

 ### Explanation of the indicators file

-The *primary*, *secondary*, and *tertiary* columns are used in [the map](http://noceilings.org/map) to organize the indicators into something that can be reasonably browsed.
+The _primary_, _secondary_, and _tertiary_ columns are used in [the map](http://noceilings.org/map) to organize the indicators into something that can be reasonably browsed.
 Instead of presenting users with ~900 entries topics, they're first grouped by *theme*.
 Next, there's a *primary* name (seen on the map as the title at the top).

 For instance, for the indicator named [Gross enrollment ratio in secondary school, female](http://noceilings.org/map/#GERSFEIN&2012):
- * the *primary* category is *Gross enrollment ratio*
+ * the _primary_ category is *Gross enrollment ratio*
- * the *secondary* is *secondary school*
+ * the _secondary_ is *secondary school*
- * and the *tertiary* is *female*
+ * and the _tertiary_ is *female*

-The *flavor* column is either *num* or a semicolon-separated list of variants for this entry.
+The _flavor_ column is either *num* or a semicolon-separated list of variants for this entry.
 In the [indicators.json]() file, this is an anachronism from the process of how the data was integrated (from the CSV files).
-In future releases, this property won't be present (or will be set to null) for numeric data, and list the variants in an array (rather than requiring the split() call).
+In future releases, this property won't be present (or will be set to `null`) for numeric data, and list the variants in an array (rather than requiring a `split()` call in your code).

-For instance, for the indicator titled "Can married women pursue a trade or profession in the same way as a man?" [see here](http://noceilings.org/map/#MWPTPWBL), the variants are listed in the *flavor* column as `Yes;No;Other`.
+For instance, for the indicator titled *Can married women pursue a trade or profession in the same way as a man?* ([seen here](http://noceilings.org/map/#MWPTPWBL)), the variants are listed in the _flavor_ column as `Yes;No;Other`.

 ### Individual data files

 This repository includes ~900 indicators, each in single files in both CSV and JSON format.
-Most data are between the years 1995-2014, but some data has 1990 entries, often for an indicator available in five year intervals: 1990, 1995, 2000...
+Most data are between the years 1995-2014, but some data has 1990 entries, often for an indicator available in five year intervals (i.e. 1990, 1995, 2000...)

 ##### CSV format